emerie55/online-exam/README.md

 # online-exam
-An Online-Exam system that makes and grades its user real time, with a timer function
+An Online-Exam system that marks and grades its user real time, with a timer function

 ## how to install
 1. install a local server (XAMPP or WAMPP) on your system